AqwamCreates/DataPredict/docs/API/Models.md

 * No dimensionality reduction algorithms due to not being suitable for game-related use cases.
 They tend to be computationally expensive and are only useful when a full dataset is collected.
 This can be offset by choosing proper features and remove the unnecessary ones.

-* Going "Gold" on my birthday at 23 January 2026.
+* Going "Independence" on my birthday at 23 January 2026.
 Probably.

 ## Regression